 - Allow mixture to sit for 5 minutes.
 This allows the oats to soak up some moisture.

 - During the 5 minutes, line two baking sheets with parchment paper or silicone baking mats.
 And make sure there is enough room in your refrigerator for the baking sheets.

-- Using a 1-Tablespoon cookie scoop (or simply a spoon!), drop a Tablespoon of dough onto the lined baking sheets.
-If desired, flatten out and shape into a cookie.
+- Using a 1-Tablespoon cookie scoop (or simply a spoon), drop a Tablespoon of dough onto the lined baking sheets.
+If desired, slightly flatten down with the back of a spoon.
 Repeat with the rest of the dough.

-- Coconut oil works instead of butter!
-Coconut oil works because it solidifies.
+- Butter: Coconut oil works instead of butter because like butter, it solidifies when cold.

 - Peanut Butter: (updated note) This recipe works best if using a non-natural style peanut butter like Jif or Skippy.
 However, you can substitute your favorite natural peanut butter if desired.
 Give it a good stir before using and in step 3, let the oat mixture sit for about 10 minutes to thicken properly.
 Nut-free?
 Substitute sunflower seed butter or Biscoff spread.

 - Milk: Use your favorite milk, dairy or nondairy.